arzwa/MultilocusIsland/docs/draft-hapdip2.md

 recessives, where it can be as large as 90% for (@fig:diffdetail).
 The error of the single locus model for dominant variants is considerably less.

+![
+The distribution of fitness effects (DFE) at migration-selection balance for different values of $L\bar{s}$.
+The top row shows the marginal distribution of the selection coefficients for different migration rates.
+The black line shows the DFE of the sampled genetic architecture (or, equivalently, the DFE for $m=0$).
+The bottom row shows the marginal distribution for the dominance coefficient for the same cases.
+](/home/arthur_z/vimwiki/build/img/2023-06-25/marg-dfe1.svg)

 This does however not imply that, on the whole, recessives necessarily contribute more to local adaptation at migration-selection balance than dominant alleles do.
 Although strongly selected recessives will show very